 Device and browser details

 But at the start of a campaign, the amount a model knows is limited.
 A model begins to learn, initially, when users visit the advertiser's site, picking up information from the site's Pixels.
-This is why thorough and early installation of Pixels is so important.
+This is why the thorough and early installation of Pixels is so important.
 As a rule of thumb, Zeta recommends placing Pixels at least two weeks prior to the start of your campaign.

 Employing Pixel data, a model begins to form hypotheses about who is likely to convert.
 Once conversions begin a model typically begins a steep learning curve that accompanies a significant lowering of CPA and an ever-increasing number of conversions.
-This feature is not limited to CPA campaigns, but works for other types of campaigns as well.
+This feature is not limited to CPA campaigns but works for other types of campaigns as well.

 Zeta has created models in various categories such as Conversion, Click, and Viewability.
 There are multiple types in each category.
-For example, model types in the Conversion category include those intended for new campaigns, for difficult conversion situations, for click-through campaigns, etc.
+For example, model types in the Conversion category include those intended for new campaigns, difficult conversion situations, click-through campaigns, etc.

 If the campaign is using multiple models, select which model to analyze the campaign against.
-This gives you the story for significant attributes over time by the different model IDs.
+This gives you the story of significant attributes over time by the different model IDs.
 Each model uses a different color scheme in the charts.

-A model is listed as "Inactive" if it has not served any impressions in the last seven days.
+A model is listed as Inactive if it has not served any impressions in the last seven days.
 This can happen if the campaign is paused or if the budget of the campaign was spent over seven days ago.

-Click Use all Campaign Dates.
+Click on the Date Selector to Use all Campaign Dates.

 Marketing That Learns Chart